Fujifilm X100 vs Leica M10

 The M10 can be obtained in two different colors (black, silver), while the X100 is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica M10 is notably larger (18 percent) than the Fujifilm X100.
-In this context, it is worth noting that neither the X100 nor the M10 are weather-sealed.
+It is noteworthy in this context that the M10 is splash and dust-proof, while the X100 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X100 has a lens built in, whereas the M10 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the M10 and their specifications in the Leica M Lens Catalog.